noma-protocol/docs/docs/exchange/overview.md

 <div>
   <h3> Price chart</h3>

-    1. Displays the price history of the selected token
+    1. Displays the price history of the selected token and the floor price (IMV)
      2. Interactive chart with zoom and pan capabilities
 </div>